Aaron Belkin: Activism

 At the Palm Center, Belkin has focused on new ways for social science research to convince public opinion.
 Most notably, he turned this attention to the campaign to repeal the military's don't ask, don't tell, or "DADT" policy.
 His 2011 book How We Won outlines these strategies and shows how building public support to end DADT in turn, made it an issue that politicians had to spend less political capital to address.

 Belkin claimed that the research and evidence always indicated that ending DADT would not in any way destabilize the military, but building a critical mass of public and political support took over a decade of focused action.

-After the success of the campaign to repeal DADT, he tuned his attention to engaging in a national policy conversation on "military service by transgender personnel".
+After the success of the campaign to repeal DADT, he turned his attention to engaging in a national policy conversation on "military service by transgender personnel".

 Research/writing

 In addition to his books, Belkin regularly blogs for the Huffington Post.